 Because of its fine targeting options it is a valuable resource for local, service-based businesses that need to perform a keyword research for a specific area (for example SEO consultant Hong Kong)

 The tool allows you to filter keyword data by language and by location.

 Cons: Can’t be used to estimate keyword difficulty.
 No way to filter keywords by keyword groups or semantic fields.
 Not useful for highly seasonal products.
 Can’t filter keyword search volume by device … Ok, I stop

-Google Keyword planner is not very good in presenting search trends too.
+Not good to understand search trends: Google Keyword planner is not very good in presenting search trends also.
 The keyword search volume that you see is in fact the “average monthly searches” data.
 It is calculated from the search volume over the past 12 months.

 This can be misleading for people who are not experienced with the tool and the “average monthly searches” data is useless when you do keyword research for highly seasonal products.

 You can, however, mouse over the graph icon to the left of each keyword to get a snapshot of the last 12 months or use the date range filter to review search volume per month.

 Doesn’t have advanced filtering options: Another downside of GKP is the lack of filters.

 The tool will give you many keyword suggestions (in my case I had 700 keyword suggestions for “peanut butter”) but many of them are not relevant or very remote from the lexical and semantic field of the seed keyword.

 Requires Google AdWords account: To use the tool you are required to set up a Google AdWords account (but you can use the tool even if you’re not running Adwords campaigns).